zalum/scm-hyperledger/README.md

 ## Hyperledger SCM Model
 A simple scm model in hyperladger fabric compose.
+It models the relations between purchasers, suppliers and carriers in a general scm network.
-The model is played at the moment in the playground
+The model is played at the moment in the playground.

 ### Intro videos
 Blockchain The slowest database in the world